lucask07/instrbuilder/docs/source/command.rst

 Command
 ******************************

-A **command** is a gets or sets (to `value`) state of an instrument.
-The commands of an instrument are read from the spreadsheet: "*commands.csv*".
-Default values are used if a cell is left empty.
+A **command** reads, writes, or writes/reads an instrument.
+The commands of an instrument are imported from the spreadsheet: "*commands.csv*".
+Default values are used if a cell in the CSV file is left empty.

 The columns of the CSV spreadsheet are: